latinocodes/Pokemon-Game/README.md

 ####  How to run this code
-1. Visit the lives game [Here.](https://latinocodes.github.io/Pokemon-Game/)
+1. Visit the live game [Here.](https://latinocodes.github.io/Pokemon-Game/)

 ----